marcusoftnet/marcusoftnet.github.io/_posts/2012-04-05-im-writing-book-on-kanban.md

 ### How are you going to do it?

-We're going try an open process to how to write this book by documenting the patterns on a blog ([www.kanbaninactionbook.com](http://www.kanbaninactionbook.com/)) as we write them.
+We're going try an open process to how to write this book by documenting the patterns on a blog ([Kanban In Action](http://www.kanbaninactionbook.com/)) as we write them.
 We hope to get feedback and suggestions for alterations and that new patterns